 What follows outlines the minimum that should be covered by a training/evaluation session.
 Trainers and organisers are of course free to add any country-specific or project-specific features they deem necessary or interesting for the people attending their training/evaluation event.
 The minimum quality standards clarify what can be expected to be achieved at a training/evaluation session, whether by the organisers of the event, the project supervisors, the mentors or the participants themselves.
-At the same time, concerning training of participants, the National Agencies, regional SALTOs and the participating organisations should as far as possible try to ensure that the training/evaluation opportunities offered to each participant are in line with their specific needs.
+At the same time, regarding the training of participants, the National Agencies, regional SALTOs and the

+67 academy.europa.eu/local/euacademy/pages/course/community-overview.php?title=learn-a-new-language participating organisations should, as far as possible, try to ensure that the training/evaluation opportunities offered to each participant are in line with their specific needs.

-56 https://academy.europa.eu/
+68 https://academy.europa.eu/

-57Only if the participant cannot receive Online Language Support due to unavailability of the required language or level.
+69Only if the participant cannot receive Online Language Support due to unavailability of the required language or level.